-- You cannot interrupt your studies on a module(s) after the deadline, unless in extreme, unavoidable, personal circumstances which were not known to you, or for good reason could not be disclosed by you, prior to the deadline.
-Examples of such circumstances are available in the Student Handbook.
+- You cannot interrupt your studies on a module(s) after the deadline, unless there are serious, unforeseen circumstances outside of your control.
+Examples of such circumstances are available in the Student Handbook (opens new window).
 In this case approval can only be given by a member of the Senior Leadership Team.
 There is no right to appeal this decision. - You cannot interrupt your studies on a module in any circumstances after week 18 of the semester. - 3.2.6.
 If your request to interrupt your studies is not approved, you will remain registered on the module and will be expected to submit the required assessments.
 However, if you are experiencing circumstances that have had, or will have, a negative effect on your performance, then you should use UCEM's Mitigating Circumstances Procedure (see section 7). - 3.2.7.
 UCEM's Terms and Conditions of Contract (opens new window) outline the financial implications of interruption of study.
-In summary, no refund is due if you interrupt your studies on a module.
+In summary, no refund is due if you interrupt your studies on a module and you must continue to pay all outstanding fees until you have paid the module fees in full.
 In addition, when you return to study the interrupted module, an additional fee will be due. - 3.2.8.
 You are not allowed to participate in the resubmission period for a module that you have interrupted.
 Instead, you should join the next delivery of the module. - 3.2.9.
 Any marks achieved prior to interrupting your studies on a module are not carried forward to any future attempts. - 3.2.10.
-You will still be a UCEM student and subject to these regulations during your interruption of study, even if you are not studying any modules. - 3.2.11.
+You will still be a UCEM student and subject to these regulations during your interruption of study and expected to engage with any communication from UCEM, even if you are not studying any modules. - 3.2.11.
 Any interruption of studies will still count towards your maximum registration period (see section 2.3). - 3.2.12.
 Your VLE access for any interrupted modules will be "read-only".
 This means that you can still view learning materials, but you cannot engage.
 For example, you cannot submit assessments, participate in forums, or download e-Books. - 3.2.13.
 If you started your programme before September 2020, please refer to the relevant Transition Regulations for more information relevant to you (Appendix C (Undergraduate) or Appendix D (Postgraduate)). - 3.2.14.
 UCEM may also enforce a period of interruption of study in line with UCEM's Fitness to Study Procedure (see section 14).